utensils/brinkOS/README.md

 ## Goals

 * Provide a live image with easy to use installer.
-* Provide a beutiful and useful desktop environment.
+* Provide a beautiful and useful desktop environment.
 * Provide a set of useful packages out of the box for developers/engineers.
-* Provide a pre-built packages that may not be available in the offical repositories such as vscode.
+* Provide a pre-built packages that may not be available in the official repositories such as vscode.